Functional time series prediction under partial observation of the future curve: Introduction

 \section{Introduction}

-Functional data is collected in many sociological, environmental, biological and clinical research.
-Of prime interest in this paper is to analyze the daily trajectories of the pollutant PM10 (which are fine particulate matter with diameter less than 10 micrometers) in Graz, Austria, which is displayed in Figure 1.
-The task in this paper is to develop a new method that can predict the trajectory on Sunday using all the past daily trajectories plus the \underline{partially} observed trajectory on Sunday.
+Functional data is collected in sociological, environmental, transportation, biological and clinical research.
+In this paper, we analyze the daily trajectories of the pollutant PM10 in Graz, Austria displayed in Figure 1.
+These are fine particulate matter with diameter less than 10 micrometers, measured in $\mu$g$/m^{3}$.
+The task in this paper is to develop a new method that predicts the unobserved part of future trajectories using all the past daily trajectories and the partially observed trajectory of the curve to be predicted.

-We first review some of the existing approaches to analyzing functional time series data.
 As noted, functional data are often collected over many natural consecutive time intervals.
-For the PM10 data discussed above, the dataset consists of many daily curves.
-One of the interesting aspects of functional time series is that the many trajectories may share similar behavior.
-The collected functions may be described by a time series $(Y_k\colon k\in\mathbb{Z})$, $\mathbb{Z}$ denoting the integers, with observations in the sequence being random functions $Y_k(t)$ for $t$ taking values in some domain $\mathcal{U}$, here taken to be the unit interval $[0, 1]$.
-The object $(Y_k\colon k\in\mathbb{Z})$ will be referred to as a functional time series.
-Interest in this new method arises from the consideration of the dynamic features of functional time series data.
+The PM10 dataset discussed above consists of many daily trajectories.
+One of the interesting aspects of functional time series is that the trajectories may share similar behavior and that these trajectories may be temporally correlated.
+Functional time series data is a time series of functions which may be described by $(Y_k(t) \ \colon \ k\in\mathbb{N})$, $\mathbb{N}$ denoting the integers, where the observations in the sequence are realizations of random functions $Y_k(t)$, and $t$ is in some domain $\mathcal{U}$ which here taken to be the unit interval $[0, 1]$.
+The object $(Y_k(t) \ \colon \ k \in\mathbb{N})$ will be referred to as a functional time series.